Saving money with salary sacrifice: beyond pensions

 In this scheme, the employee will sacrifice an amount equivalent to their nursery fees.
 They will pay less NI and less income tax because of their lower salary.
 The tax saving significantly offsets the nursery fees, essentially making it much cheaper to take up a nursery place.
 This can be up to 50% of the total cost.

 As an employer, your NI savings will likely be used as part of the nursery partnership fee, so you may not be able to save extra for your company.
 This will depend on the deal you have with the provider, if you are using one.
-For example, working with Maji, you can access additional savings through an exclusive partnership deal for our clients.
+For example, working with Maji, you may be able to access additional savings through an exclusive partnership deal for our clients.

 Being able to offer your employees reduced childcare costs will help address one of the biggest costs for families, radically reducing financial stress.